-A. There is no limit to how many times you can submit an application to the GYA.
-There is no hard age limit for applicants.
+A. There is no hard age limit for applicants.
+There is no limit to how many times you can submit an application to the GYA.
 However, as we note on the application form, most of our members are aged 30-40 and are in the early years of their independent research or working careers.
 Generally, age is not considered a significant factor for applicants aged 40 years old or less in the year that they would be first admitted.
 Applicants aged over 40 may be admitted if they can demonstrate a good reason for being considered - for example, a significant career break due to national circumstances, family duties, ill-health etc. If you are over 40, please explain carefully why your application should be considered.